 8It’s Best To Save ‘Pandemic’ For Another Time

 This one should be pretty obvious.
-A 2016 sci-fi thriller directed by John Suits, it follows a doctor who leads a group to find survivors of a virus that has changed the infected into zombies.
-It’s the pandemic related movie you can pass on.
-There’s also a docu-series on Netflix of the same name—best to give it a miss too.
+A 2016 sci-fi thriller directed by John Suits, follows a doctor who leads a group to find survivors of a virus that has changed the infected into zombies.
+It’s the pandemic-related movie you can pass on.
+There’s also a docu-series on Netflix of the same name—it best to give it a miss too.

 9‘It Comes At Night’ Is Maybe Just A Little Too Real